 In order to demonstrate these techniques, we will be using the Damn Vulnerable Web Application (DVWA) within metasploitable.
 Connect to metasploitable from your browser and click on the DVWA link.

 The credentials to login to DVWA are:

 admin / password

 Once we are authenticated, click on the “DVWA Security” tab on the left panel.
-Set the security level to ‘low’, and click ‘Submit’.
-Then click on the “File Inclusion” tab.
+Set the security level to ‘low’ and click ‘Submit’, then select the “File Inclusion” tab.

 On the file inclusion page, click on the view source button on the bottom right.
-If your security setting is successfully set to low, we should see the following source code:
+If your security setting is successfully set to low, you should see the following source code:

 $file = $_GET['page']; //The page we wish to display